BuckWoody/PresentationsAndBlogs/K8s2AzureSQL/README.md

 <img src="https://learn.microsoft.com/en-us/azure/azure-sql/database/media/single-database-create-quickstart/additional-settings.png?view=azuresql" alt="drawing" width="600"/>

-During creation, they used the [Azure Management Portal to set the Firewall for the application](https://learn.microsoft.com/en-us/azure/azure-sql/database/firewall-create-server-level-portal-quickstart?view=azuresql) to the local development machine, and changed the default you see here to **allow all Azure Services**, and also [retreived the connection credentials.](https://learn.microsoft.com/en-us/azure/azure-sql/database/azure-sql-python-quickstart?view=azuresql&tabs=windows%2Csql-auth#configure-the-local-connection-string) Note that with this approach, the database could be in another region or even a different subscription.
+During creation, they used the [Azure Management Portal to set the Firewall for the application](https://learn.microsoft.com/en-us/azure/azure-sql/database/firewall-create-server-level-portal-quickstart?view=azuresql) to the local development machine, and changed the default you see here to **allow all Azure Services**, and also [retrieved the connection credentials.](https://learn.microsoft.com/en-us/azure/azure-sql/database/azure-sql-python-quickstart?view=azuresql&tabs=windows%2Csql-auth#configure-the-local-connection-string) Note that with this approach, the database could be in another region or even a different subscription.

 <img src="https://learn.microsoft.com/en-us/azure/azure-sql/database/media/single-database-create-quickstart/networking.png?view=azuresql" alt="drawing" width="600"/>